rickmur/CloudFlareDDNS/README.md

 - Please be careful with sharing the CloudFlare API key and E-mail, treat it as a username/password.
 - There is **no** limit on the amount of zones and records per zone
 - If you want to update the **root** A-record of your zone (known as **@** in Cloudlare) like `example.com`, use **root** as the record name
+- If you want to enable logging, use the `file` setting to set all logging to output to a file in the same directory.
+- If you want to enable syslog which will output to your system default logfile use the `syslog` setting and set to `true` or `false` to enable or disable
+- When all logging settings are removed, only text output is shown when running the script
 ```YAML
 # List of DNS zones to check
 # Use the keyword 'root' to match the A-record of the domain itself, like 'example.com'